 The females build a small, cup-shaped nest using mainly grass and spider webs.

 They can be quite a common bird, widespread across mainland Australia except in the far north and southwest.
 They can be seen especially around water sources, backyards (great if you have bird baths), gardens and parks.
-Can be found in open woodlands, preferring areas with vegetation cover.
+They can be found in open woodlands, preferring areas with vegetation cover.

 The White-plumed Honeyeater can be quite territorial, and can often be seen chasing off larger birds.